VasiliAnoshin/Capstone/starter/Readme.md

 ```
 Setting the FLASK_ENV variable to development will detect file changes and restart the server automatically.

+## Hosting
+This project has been deployed using Heroku and can be found at this URL:

 ## Roles
 #### Casting Assistant
 - Can view actors and movies